jenslys/autovod/README.md

 - **S3** (Currently needs transcoding, so the stream is **temporally stored** on the disc before uploading to S3)
   - **Direct upload**

-The script checks every minute if the selected streamer is live, if the streamer is; it immediately starts uploading/downloading the stream.

 ## Installation